op5/op5Monitor-Excel-Import/README.md

 	specify the Excel-File needed to feed this program with informations about the hosts to add to op5 Monitor.

+- `-o`, `--overwrite-existing`
+  with this argument, objects that may already exist in the op5 Monitor configuration will be overwritten instead of skipped.
+This applies both for hosts and for services.

 ## Excel file column headers